ln-komandur/linux-utils/Reinstall-Lubuntu20-04.md

 ## Include swap and other partitions in fstab
-1. `blkid # Get UUIDs of all partitions`
-2. `sudo mkdir /media/all-users-nextcloud-data # Create user agnostic mount points for each`
-3. `sudo mkdir /media/all-users-commondata # Create user agnostic mount points for each`
-4. `sudo mkdir /media/all-users-vault # Create user agnostic mount points for each`
+1. Refer "Create common mount points for partitions commonly accessed by all users and include them in fstab." in [Read Me](Readme.md)
-5. `sudo nano /etc/fstab # Include UUID of Swap partition and then the UUIDs and mount points for each user agnostic partition above`
+2. Remember to include UUID of Swap partition in `/etc/fstab` in the above.
+Put it after the mount points for "/" (root), "/home" and "tmpfs"
-6. `sudo mount -a # Check if the edits are good`
-7. `swapon # Turn on Swap`
+3. `swapon # Turn on Swap`

 ## Fix udisks2 raid warnings
-1. `journalctl -b | grep udisks`
-2. `sudo apt-get install libblockdev-crypto2 libblockdev-mdraid2`
-3. `sudo systemctl status udisks2`
-4. `sudo systemctl restart udisks2`
-5. `sudo systemctl status udisks2`
-6. `journalctl -b | grep udisks`
+Refer "udisks2 raid warnings" in [Read Me](Readme.md)

 ## Remove NVIDIA Splash logo
 `sudo nvidia-xconfig --no-logo`